Data Processing & Encryption

 Encrypted: seller/buyer name, email, VAT id, phone, address lines, city, state, postal code.
 Country remains a plaintext country code on party objects where applicable.

-Payment providers
+Payment providers and tenant configuration

 Admin users (admin backend)